prash628/Competitive-Programming/README.md

 # Competitive-Programming
-Contains the list of problems solved by me on various competitive programming platforms and contests
+Contains the list of problems solved by me on various other competitive programming platforms and contests

 SPOJ:
 http://www.spoj.com/users/prash628/